Brooklyn Kids Shoe Stores: Where to Buy Children's Shoes in NYC

 With outposts in Williamsburg, Park Slope, Cobble Hill, Carroll Gardens and Bensonhurst, this local chain carries an ample selection of popular kid shoes, including Vans, See Kai Run and Crocs.

-Popular local chain Area Kids recently spawned its first children's shoe shop/hair salon.
+Popular local chain Area Kids opened its first children's shoe shop/hair salon in Park Slope.
 We visited and the footwear selection is excellent and includes my son's favorite, Native water shoes, plus Salt Water sandals and lots of sparkly Mary Janes.
 Fall-appropriate sneakers and rubber boots are already on the shelves, including Tsukihoshi, Superga and Stride Rite.
-A Carroll Gardens location (at 274 Smith Street) is scheduled to open near the end of July.
+A Carroll Gardens location followed soon after.

 Lolli – Park Slope